-8. Investment in GVest 12th and Alder Investment Limited Partnership
+11. Investment in GVest 12th and Alder Investment Limited Partnership

 The Partnership's investment in 66.46% of limited partnership units of GVest 12th and Alder Investment Limited Partnership ("GVest 12th & Alder") represents an indirect interest of 38.87% in the 12th & Alder project.
-The Partnership is responsible for providing financing for the development of a 75-unit apartment building with 5,000 square feet of retail totalling approximately 68,000 gross square feet in Seattle, WA.
-On June 30, 2016, the 12th & Alder project obtained the temporary certificate of occupancy and as of December 31, 2016, the lease rate is 95%.
+The Partnership is responsible for providing financing for the development of a 75-unit apartment building with 5,000 square feet of retail totaling approximately 68,000 gross square feet in Seattle, WA.
+On June 30, 2016, the 12th & Alder project obtained the temporary certificate of occupancy and as of December 31, 2017, the lease rate is 91% (2016 - 95%).

-As at December 31, 2016, the fair value of the Partnership's investment in GVest 12th and Alder has been determined using the direct income capitalization approach.
-The direct income capitalization approach values an investment by dividing the forecast stabilized net operating income by the capitalization rate of 5% (2015 - 5.24%).
+As at December 31, 2017 and December 31, 2016, the fair value of the Partnership's investment in GVest 12th and Alder has been determined using the direct income capitalization approach.
+The direct income capitalization approach values an investment by dividing the forecast stabilized net operating income by the capitalization rate of 4.75% (2016 - 5%).

 The capitalization rate used represents general economic factors, specific industry factors, project risk and current market conditions.
-Net operating income is discounted from the date that stabilized net operating income is expected to be achieved, to the statement of financial position date using a discount rate of 10% (2015 - 15%).
+Net operating income is discounted from the date that stabilized net operating income is expected to be achieved, to the statement of financial position date using a discount rate of 7.5% (2016 - 10%).
 The cost of the investment is \$2,634,178 CAD.